 Fabian Siegel (CEO) Jennifer Bernstein (CFO) Effective Date 1 January 2021 (superseding the terms of Mr. Siegel's previous service agreement dated 26 June 2018).
 1 October 2020.
 Fixed Term Until 31 December 2023 (CEO Term).
 Until 30 September 2023 (CFO Term and together with the CEO Term, the Term).
-Total fixed annual remuneration (Base Salary) Other Benefits Allowance for health and long-term care insurance, accident insurance. nce, Employer share in certain Swiss statutory so contributions.
+Total fixed annual remuneration (Base Salary) €480,000 gross salary per annum (including superannuation equivalents).
+Base Salary is subject to an annual review by the Supervisory Board. €250,000 gross salary per annum (including superannuation equivalents).
+Base Salary is subject to an annual review by the Supervisory Board.
+Other Benefits Allowance for health and long-term care insurance, accident insurance.
+Employer share in certain Swiss statutory social contributions.
 Short-term incentive (STI) At the Supervisory Board's discretion.
 To date no STI has been included in the Company's remuneration structure.
 At the Supervisory Board's discretion.
 To date no STI has been included in the Company's remuneration structure.
 Long-term incentive (LTI) As approved by the Shareholders, the LTI performance rights (Options) stated in Section 3.2 have been granted to Mr. Siegel.
 No LTI performance rights (Options) have been granted to Ms. Bernstein in 2020.
 Notice Period During the Term, a notice period of up to 3 months applies where the CEO resigns or is revoked as member of the management board (Vorstand) for a "compelling reason" pursuant to Sec.
 84 of the German Stock Corporation Act, namely gross breach of duty, inability to manage the business properly or withdrawal of confidence by the general meeting.
 During the Term, a notice period of up to 3 months applies where the CFO resigns or is revoked as member of the management board (Vorstand) for a "compelling reason" pursuant to Sec.
 84 of the German Stock Corporation Act, namely gross breach of duty, inability to manage the business properly or withdrawal of confidence by the general meeting.